open-telemetry/opentelemetry-java/CONTRIBUTING.md

     * static methods
     * instance methods
     * inner classes
+* Adding `toString()` overrides on classes is encouraged, but we only use `toString()` to provide debugging assistance.
+The implementations of all `toString()` methods should be considered to be unstable unless explicitly documented otherwise.

 If you notice any practice being applied in the project consistently that isn't listed here, please consider a pull request to add it.